jeffclough/profile/README.md

 this is where the architechure-specific logic is.

 The architecture awareness is based on information from uname and culminates in the value of the ARCHOS environment varaible.

     I called it ARCHOS because it combines architecture and OS information.
     Happy accident: It's also Latin for **ruler** (*noun* a person exercising government or dominion).

-I use it to hold the name of the directory with architecture-specific file (e.g.
-`/Users/jclough/my/archos/Darwin_14.3_x86_64`), which comes in handy when building projects across disparate hosts.
+I use it to hold the name of the directory for architecture-specific files (e.g. `/Users/jclough/my/archos/Darwin_14.3_x86_64`), which comes in handy when sharing filespace among disparate hosts and building architecture dependent projects.
 Under the $ARCHOS directory are the usual bin, sbin, lib, man, and share direcories.

 ### Environment Variables